 If you make an offer but do not have a buyer for your current home, you can be left in a difficult situation and may not secure the property you want to buy.

-To learn how being in a property chain affects conveyancing when buying a house, you can read about it here.
+To learn how being in a property chain affects conveyancing when buying a house.

 How to haggle for a house